 Directions For Cherry Garcia Inspired Chocolate Cherry Cookies

 Preheat your oven to 350°.
 Line a cookie sheet with parchment paper and set aside.
-In a large mixing bowl, add the sugar, butter, egg, and almond extract.
+In a large mixing bowl, add the sugar, baking soda, butter, egg, and almond extract.
 With an electric mixer, cream the batch until light and fluffy.

 Add the flour and salt and mix until just combined.
 Add the semi-sweet chocolate chips and stir until well distributed.
 Gently fold in the chopped cherries.
 Your cherry cookies are underway!